Mukkuvar (India): Medieval history

-In the 8th century made mercantile Arabs appearances in Kerala, where they among other married natives such as those from the Mukkuvar community, and formed social groups such as the Mappilas.
-The Mukkuvars were in addition to fishing and seafaring, involved in warfare.
+In the 8th century mercantile Arabs made appearances in Kerala, where they, among others, married natives such as those from the Mukkuvar community and formed social groups such as the Mappilas.
+The Mukkuvars were, in addition to fishing and seafaring, involved in warfare.
 Later rulers such as the Zamorin of Calicut promoted Mukkuvars in conversion to Islam in order to man their navies.
 Up to 1000 AD were the Mukkuvars recruited to the naval fleets of the Chera dynasty.
 South Indian communities were often invited to Sri Lanka as mercenaries.
 The Sinhala text known as Dambadeni Asna refers to Mukkuvar warriors serving in the army of Parakramabahu II of Dambadeniya.
-As mentioned in Mattakallappu Manmiyam, they also served in the 13th century in the army of the invader Kalinga Magha, who seized control of northern and eastern parts of Sri Lanka.
-The Kerala-derived Mukkuvars, whose descendants are the Sri Lankan Mukkuvars, under Kalinga Magha were made chieftains known as Vanniar in the Batticaloa region, where they also formed matrilinear landlords known as Podiyar and exhibited significant political domination.
-Mukkuvars in alliance with Arabs encamped at the Puttalam region where in an campaign initiated by Parakramabahu VI of Kotte, battled and chased away by Karaiyar mercenaries, mentioned in Mukkara Hatana (meaning Mukkuvar war).
+As mentioned in Mattakallappu Manmiyam, they too served in the 13th century in the army of the invader Kalinga Magha, who seized control of northern and eastern parts of Sri Lanka.
+The Mukkuvars from Kerala whose descendants are the Sri Lankan Mukkuvars were made chieftains (Vanniar) in the Batticaloa region under Kalinga Magha, where they also formed matrilineal landlords known as Podiyar and exhibited significant political domination.
+The Mukkuvars, in alliance with the Arabs, encamped at the Puttalam region where, in a campaign initiated by Parakramabahu VI of Kotte, they battled and were chased away by Karaiyar mercenaries, mentioned in the Mukkara Hatana (which means ‘Mukkuvar war’).
 Mukkuvar women intermarried with their allied Arabs, whose descendants reside in the Sri Lankan Moor ethnicity.